akhileshyolo/Ubuntu_RDP/README.md

   - By @[rokibhasansagar](https://github.com/rokibhasansagar)

 ## 🤝 Support:
 Thanks for those who are using this repository.
 I made this repository for those who doesn't have computer like me.
 I spent much of my time to make this happen.
-So, I would appreciate if give this repository a star 🌟.
+So, I would appreciate if you give this repository a star 🌟.